The fact that you’re asking this question shows that you’ve

 -

-Remember that your loved one s gender does not change them as
+Remember that your loved one s gender does

-a person.
-If anything, coming out and having the support of family and
+not change them as a person.
+If anything, coming out

-friends will assist them be more authentic during social interactions.
+and having the support of family and friends will assist them be more

-personal growth, life experiences and age.
+adapt and change over time with personal growth, life experiences and age.

-Unfortunately, trans people experience mental health difficulties at a
+Unfortunately, trans people experience mental health difficulties at a much

-that this is directly related to experiences of discrimination and lack of
+this is directly related to experiences of discrimination and lack of

 family/friendship support (Tilley, 2015).
 Therefore it is really important